-Groundhog Gardens is an ecological, biointensive market garden situated in the city of Bromont in the Eastern Townships.
+Groundhog Gardens is a certified organic, biointensive market garden located in Bromont in the beautiful Eastern Townships.
 Founded in 2020, the Gardens are the life project of David Whiteside, founder and owner.

 Our mission is to bring flavour, color, and nutrition to your plate.
 That’s why we grow fresh, seasonal vegetables using ecological growing methods that respect the land and waters.